Taxim: An Example-based Simulation Model for GelSight Tactile Sensors: Experiments

 \subsection{Experiment Setup and Data Collection}

-We set up an optical platform to collect data with a GelSight sensor.
-The GelSight is placed on the linear XYR stage, and an indentor is mounted on a vertical linear stage positioned above the GelSight, as shown in Fig.~\ref{fig:calib_ball} (a).
-We manually control the contact location and depth by adjusting the stages so as to compare the simulated results with the real data.
+To collect well-controlled contact data with a real GelSight sensor, We set up an optical platform, as shown in Fig.~\ref{fig:calib_ball} (a).
+The GelSight is placed on a XYR stage, and an indenter is mounted on a vertical linear stage positioned above the GelSight.
+We manually control the contact location and depth by adjusting the stages.
 The XYR stage enables horizontal movement and the vertical stage adjusts the indenting depth.
-Both are with 0.01mm graduation.
-We use the dome-shaped gelpad for both the real sensor and the simulated sensor.
+Both are with 0.01mm precision.
+We use a dome-shaped gelpad for both the real sensor and the simulated sensor.

-We evaluate our simulation on a dataset that includes objects with different shapes and textures.
+We evaluate our simulation using objects with different shapes and textures.
 The objects are designed in Solidworks~\cite{solidworks}, output as mesh files for simulation (Fig.~\ref{fig:dataset} (a)) and 3D printed for collecting data from the real sensor for comparison (Fig.~\ref{fig:dataset} (b)).